tawibox/txmaya/README.md

     -  #### tx File Buffer

-        A tool allows users to export selection to a temporary and re-import back.
+        A tool allows users to export selection to a temporary folder and re-import back.
+Could be used for sending files in-between different mayas or cleaning up geometries.

         ![img](./docs/images/txFileBuffer_ui.jpg)